stratumn/js-crypto/README.md

 This library contains all we need for cryptography in javascript in a browser-compatible way.
 All keys and signatures should also be compatible with [go-crypto](https://github.com/stratumn/go-crypto).

+**REQUIREMENT**: Your platform should support Uint8Array for this library to work correctly.
+See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array#Browser_compatibility

 ---

 ## **Signatures**